Video game console emulator: Official use

 Due to the high demand of playing old games on modern systems, consoles have begun incorporating emulation technology.
 The most notable of these is Nintendo's Virtual Console.
 Originally released for the Wii, but present on the 3DS and Wii U, Virtual Console uses software emulation to allow the purchasing and playing of games for old systems on this modern hardware.
 Though not all games are available, the Virtual Console has a large collection of games spanning a wide variety of consoles.
 The Virtual Console's library of past games currently consists of titles originating from the Nintendo Entertainment System, Super NES, Game Boy, Game Boy Color, Nintendo 64, Game Boy Advance, Nintendo DS, and Wii, as well as Sega's Master System and Genesis/Mega Drive, NEC's TurboGrafx-16, and SNK's Neo Geo.
 The service for the Wii also includes games for platforms that were known only in select regions, such as the Commodore 64 (Europe and North America) and MSX (Japan), as well as Virtual Console Arcade, which allows players to download video arcade games.
 Virtual Console titles have been downloaded over ten million times.
 Each game is distributed with a dedicated emulator tweaked to run the game as well as possible.
 However, it lacks the enhancements that unofficial emulators provide, and many titles are still unavailable.

 Until the 4.0.0 firmware update, the Nintendo Switch system software contained an embedded NES emulator, referred to internally as "flog", running the game Golf (with motion controller support using Joy-Con).
-The Easter egg was believed to be a tribute to former Nintendo president Satoru Iwata, who died in 2015: the game was only accessible on July 11 (the date of his death), Golf was programmed by Iwata, and the game was activated by performing a motion gesture with a pair of Joy-Cons that Iwata had famously used during Nintendo's video presentations.
+The Easter egg was believed to be a tribute to former Nintendo president Satoru Iwata, who died in 2015: the game was only accessible on July 11 (the date of his death), Golf was programmed by Iwata, and the game was activated by performing a motion gesture with a pair of Joy-Con that Iwata had famously used during Nintendo's video presentations.
 It was suggested that the inclusion of Golf was intended as a digital form of omamori—a traditional form of Japanese amulets intended to provide luck or protection.
-As part of its Nintendo Switch Online subscription service, Nintendo subsequently released an app featuring an on-demand library of NES and SNES titles updated regularly.
-The app features similar features to Virtual Console titles, including save states, as well as a pixel scaler mode and an effect that simulates CRT television displays.
+As part of its Nintendo Switch Online subscription service, Nintendo has subsequently released apps featuring regularly updated on-demand libraries of titles from older systems, under the name Nintendo Classics.
+The apps include similar features to Virtual Console titles, including save states, as well as a pixel scaler mode and an effect that simulates CRT television displays.